codehac/blogBackend/README.md

 # blogBackend
-this is basic blog Application Backend using Nodejs and mongodb Before Runnig this application use have to install mongodb in your machine index.js is starting point for running the file
+this is basic blog Application Backend using Nodejs and mongodb<br>
+ Before Runnig this application use have to install mongodb in your machine<br>
+ index.js is starting point for running the file<br>

- #API Documentation
+ #API Documentation<br>
  for API Documentation refer apidoc folder and run index.html for details